Sharon Ní Bheoláin: Early life and education

-Sharon Boland was born in Ayrefield, County Dublin, 15 February 1971.
+Sharon Boland was born in Ayrefield, County Dublin, on 15 February 1971.
 Her family moved to Malahide in 1980.
-Though not a native Irish speaker, she graduated from Trinity College Dublin (TCD), with a Bachelor of Arts honours degree in early and modern Irish in 1992.
+Though not a native Irish speaker, she graduated from Trinity College Dublin (TCD) with a Bachelor of Arts honours degree in early and modern Irish in 1992.

 Career

 Before joining RTÉ, she worked for the Dublin radio station, Raidió Na Life.

 Ní Bheoláin began her career with RTÉ in 1994, presenting Nuacht RTÉ and in 1997, she became the presenter of News 2.
 Throughout the early 2000s, she had sporadic appearances on various RTÉ News programmes, including the Six One News, the Nine O'Clock News and on RTÉ Two's news programmes.
 In 2005, she became permanent co-presenter of the Six One News, alongside Bryan Dobson.
 In December 2017, Ní Bheoláin announced that she would be leaving Six One News.

 She also presented the short-run RTÉ series Turas Teanga, which helped viewers learn the Irish language.

 In 2018, she became the anchor of the Nine O'Clock News, sharing presenting duties with Eileen Dunne, while it was also announced that she would present Crimecall every month along with presenting Leaders' Questions every Wednesday and Thursday morning during the Dáil term.

+On September 20, 2026 she replaced by Aine Lawlor as presenter of The Week in Politics.